Edgeville-OSRS/plugin-hub/README.md

 9. Enter the RuneLite version for which you would like to build the plugins
 10. Click Run workflow
 11. After running scroll down to Artifacts and download the "repo" artifact

+## Next steps
+1. Add the repository files to your HTTP server
+2. Add your repo url in runelite.properties to runelite.pluginhub.url
+3. Copy externalplugins.crt to runelite-client\src\main\resources\net\runelite\client\externalplugins

 This repository contains markers for [RuneLite](https://github.com/runelite/runelite)